Thrishank123/Thrishank123/README.md

-<h1>Thrishank123's Git Profile</h1>
+<h1>Thrishank's Git Profile</h1>

 <h2>Introduction</h2>

 <p>Hello!
 Welcome to my Git profile.
-I am Thrishank123, and I have a deep passion for Artificial Intelligence.
+I am Thrishank, and I have a deep passion for Artificial Intelligence.
 As I embark on my journey, I am actively learning the Java programming language to broaden my skillset and contribute effectively to AI-related projects.
 Please feel free to connect with me at any time via email:</p>

 <ul>
     <li>Email: <a href="mailto:Thrishankkarri8@gmail.com">Thrishankkarri8@gmail.com</a></li>